 School-led vs university-led PGCE

 When choosing a PGCE you’ll need to consider what type of training best suits your situation, either school-led or university-led.
-Both approaches involve a minimum of 24 weeks teaching practice, spent in 2 different schools, and lead to the award of Qualified Teacher Status (QTS).
+Both approaches involve a minimum of 24 weeks teaching practice, spent in two different schools, and lead to the award of Qualified Teacher Status (QTS).
 However, there are some important differences to consider.
 Certain school-led courses are salaried, which may take some pressure off if PGCE funding is an issue.
 Alternatively, if pursuing an unsalaried school-led or a university-led PGCE in England, you could get a £26,000 bursary.
 While school-led courses allow you to gain practical teaching experience from the beginning, university-led courses may allow for greater reflection on teaching methods, leading to more efficient learning.
 Our PGCE student diary gives a greater insight into what it is like to follow the School Direct PGCE route and our article on PGCE funding also contains useful information.

 Other factors to consider when choosing a PGCE provider, include practical issues, such as, where their placement schools are and if it will be possible for you to commute or move to the area.
 In addition, some university-led PGCEs may allow for part-time or distance learning which might suit students with existing commitments.
 Regardless of which route you decide on, university-led or school-led, it’s vital to research each provider individually.
 Also, it’s worth pointing out that these training courses are notoriously intensive so be prepared to work hard!